deephaven-examples/lunch-n-learn/copilot/README.md

 ## General Tips

-- **Simple, Specific, and Short:** Copilot is works best when you're asking for something simple, specific, and short.
+- **Simple, Specific, and Short:** Copilot works best when you're asking for something simple, specific, and short.
 If you're having trouble with the suggestions, try being more specific, or simplifying the instructions into something shorter.
 - **Patterns and Examples:** Copilot, being a language model, is great at recognizing patterns.
 If you're not getting what you want, try providing an example of what you want, or a pattern that you want it to follow.

 ## Limitations